Wildlife of South Africa: Flora

 A total of 23,420 species of vascular plant has been recorded in South Africa, making it the sixth most species-rich country in the world and the most species-rich country on the African continent.
 Of these, 153 species are considered to be threatened.
-Nine biomes have been described in South Africa: Fynbos, Succulent Karoo, desert, Nama Karoo, grassland, savanna, Albany thickets, the Indian Ocean coastal belt, and forests.
+Nine biomes have been described in South Africa: fynbos, succulent Karoo, desert, Nama Karoo, veld, savanna, Albany thickets, the Indian Ocean coastal belt, and forests.

 The most prevalent biome in the country is the grassland, particularly on the Highveld, where the plant cover is dominated by different species of grass; fires, frosts and grazing pressure result in few trees occurring here, but geophytes (bulbs) are plentiful and there is a high level of plant diversity, especially on the escarpments.
 Vegetation becomes even more sparse towards the northwest due to low rainfall.
 There are several species of water-storing succulents, like aloes and euphorbias, in the very hot and dry Namaqualand area.
 The grass and thorn savannah turns slowly into a bush savannah towards the north-east of the country, with denser growth.
 There are significant numbers of baobab trees in this area, near the northern end of Kruger National Park.